Please read the following important terms and conditions before placing an order for Goods with Hartley Botanic, Inc.

 5.13 If you have requested that your Goods need not be signed for, you must provide written instructions as to where to leave them.
 We accept no responsibility for any Goods after leaving them as instructed.

 5.14 If collecting Goods from our premises risk of damage or loss of the Goods shall pass to you at the time of collection.
 Final payment must be received in accordance with the signed project proposal.
-Notwithstanding collection, delivery and passing of the risk of loss, Goods will remain our property until we receive payment in full (in cash or cleared funds) for the Goods and any other services that we have supplied to you in respect of which payment has become due, in which case title to the Goods shall pass at the time of payment of all such sums.
+Notwithstanding collection, delivery and passing of the risk of loss, Goods will remain our property until we receive payment in full (cleared funds) for the Goods and any other services that we have supplied to you in respect of which payment has become due, in which case title to the Goods shall pass at the time of payment of all such sums.

 5.15 Title passes to you and you own the Goods once we have received payment in full, including all applicable delivery and installation charges.